k2hoon/SwiftUIDemo/README.md

 # SwiftUIDemo

-SwiftUIemo is a SwiftUI project designed to provide a collection of test views that can be used in future projects.
+SwiftUIDemo is a SwiftUI project designed to provide a collection of test views that can be used in future projects.